jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.0.10 =
+* Rolled the plugin metadata, changelog references, and distribution manifest back to version 1.0.10 so the published ZIP and WordPress update prompts match the intended release.

 = 1.0.04 =
 * Hardened the CI guardrail so every change to the repository requires a synchronized version bump before merging.